 Chiropractic care of hiatus hernia Initial has been proven effective.
 Symptoms of a Hiatus Hernia are similar to heartburn, or GERD (Gasteroesophageal reflux disease).
 In this article, we will discuss symptoms, causes, remedies, and chiropractic care.
 Feel free to share this article with friends and family.

-The term hernia is descriptive of conditions where the body’s internal organs are pushed into areas where they shouldn’t.
+The term hernia is descriptive of conditions where the body’s internal organs push into areas where they shouldn’t.
 Hiatal hernia is a condition where the upper portions of the stomach push into the esophagus or food pipe.

-There are three types of hiatal hernia (hiatus hernia); sliding, paraesophageal and mixed:
+There are three types of hiatus hernia; sliding, paraesophageal and mixed:

 Sliding Hernias (Sliding Hiatus Hernia)